-A few years ago, I started to host a Holiday Cookie Exchange with friends and neighbors.
+A few years ago, I started to host a Cookie Exchange during the holidays with friends and neighbors.
 Everyone bakes a few dozen cookies and then we get together to swap our goodies.
 We all limit our time in the kitchen, get together for a fun party, and return home with dozens of delectable morsels.

-You should have your own Cookie Exchange.
-If you’ve never hosted or attended a Cookie Exchange, let me tell you what I do.
+You should have your own Cookie Exchange too.
+If you’ve never hosted or attended a Cookie Exchange before, let me share how I host a cookie exchange and offer you a few tips that I have found helpful.

 First, let me start by saying that hosting a Cookie Exchange can be as simple or as elaborate as you like.
 It’s really up to you.
 This kind of party is a great way to host friends and acquaintances from different parts of your life.
 The atmosphere is usually light and revolves around food (my kind of party).
 Asking guests about the cookies they baked or their kitchen stories helps break the ice among guests.
 There is no need for any special decorations, as the plated cookies double as a wonderful centerpiece for the party.

-- Guests are asked to bring 3-4 dozen of the same cookies to share.
+Guests are asked to bring 3-4 dozen of the same cookie, bar, or easy brownie recipe to share.
 I ask that they email me their cookie recipe too.
 I create booklets with all the cookie recipes for each party guest.
 These recipes can be printed on decorative party for a special touch, but usually I just use plain copy paper.
 I do have a few people who would rather not bake.
 For me that’s fine too.
 For these special folks, they bring something else to share; candies, a dessert, or an appetizer.
 I don’t want to exclude something for not baking.

 This year the recipes included: